ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“In a room full of top software designers, if two agree on the same thing, that’s a majority.”— Bill Curtis   ❞</i>
+<i>❝“The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.”— Stephen Hawking   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->